 lemon extract

-Whip the vegan margarine and vegetable shortening until light and fluffy.
+Whip the vegan margarine and vegan vegetable shortening until airy and fluffy.
 This normally takes about 10 minutes.

 Add sugar to the electric mixer and continue to whip for another couple of minutes.